RPI-DATA/website/content/modules/how-to.md

 +++
-title = "What are Jupyter Notebooks?" description = ""
+title = "How to Run Notebooks" description = ""
 weight = 1
 alwaysopen = true
 +++

-### Functionality
+### Starting Up Jupyter Notebook
 ---

-To use the Jupyter notebook, you have to run the following command:
+To use the Jupyter notebook, you have to run the following command (in either Terminal for Mac or Command Prompt for Windows) to see the application in your web broswer:
 > Jupyter notebook

-Then you will see the application opening in a web broswer.
+Once open you will be greeted with the **dashboard**:

 <img src="/images/Jupyter.png" alt="Jupyter Notebook">

 * The "Files" tab is where all your files are kept,
-* The "Running" tab keeps track of all your processes, and
+* The "Running" tab keeps track of all the processes and notebooks currently live, and
-* The "Clusters" tab is provided by IPython parallel, Python's parallel computing framework.
+* The "Clusters" tab is provided by IPython Parallel, Python's parallel computing framework.

+### Creating a New Notebook
+---

-To open a new notebook, you can click on the "New button" in the "Files tab" and choose the option you want.
+To open a new notebook, you can click on the "New" in the "Files tab" and choose the kernel you would like to use.

-After getiing in the notebook.
+After getting in the notebook.

-* you can add `crtl + b` or delete new cell (either markdown or the language you choose).
+* you can add `crtl + b` or delete a new cell (either markdown or the language you choose).
 * Using the `shift + tab` after the code, you can see the function of it.
 * After finishing one cell, using `shift + enter` to run it
 * To apply a latex in you markdown, you can add your latex between `$$` like `$$c =\pi $$`